-Many of us are spending more time at home indoors.
-Many factors contribute to indoor air quality, such as building materials, cleaning products and the food you cook and how you cook them.
+Many factors can contribute to indoor air quality, such as building materials, cleaning products and the food you cook and how you cook them.

-Using a gas or electric cooktop, especially frying, broiling and other cooking at high temperatures, can produce pollutants.
-Using a toaster can too.
+Whether you are using a gas or electric cooktop, and especially when frying, broiling and cooking at high temperatures, use ventilation.

 Tips on the proper use of natural gas cooking equipment with regards to indoor air quality.

 - It’s important to have good kitchen ventilation each time you cook.
 Exhaust fans remove emissions directly at the stove before they mix into surrounding air.